zer0def/nginxinc-kubernetes-ingress/docs/content/community.md

 ---
+docs: DOCS-1447
-title: "Community and Contribution"
+title: Community and Contribution

-description: "Learn about the NGINX Ingress Controller community and contribute to the project."
+toc: true
 weight: 2200
-toc: true
-docs: "DOCS-1447"
 ---

+There are a few ways to get involved with the NGINX Ingress Controller community and contribute to the project.

 # Community

 - Our [Slack channel #nginx-ingress-controller](https://nginxcommunity.slack.com/channels/nginx-ingress-controller), is the go-to place to start asking questions and sharing your thoughts.

-- Our [GitHub issues page](https://github.com/nginxinc/kubernetes-ingress/issues) or [GitHub discussions page](https://github.com/nginxinc/kubernetes-ingress/discussions) offers space for a more technical discussion at your own pace.
+- Our [GitHub issues page](https://github.com/nginxinc/kubernetes-ingress/issues) or [GitHub discussions page](https://github.com/nginxinc/kubernetes-ingress/discussions) offers more space for an asynchronous technical discussion.

 # Contribute

-Get involved with the project by contributing!
-Please see our [contributing guide](https://github.com/nginxinc/kubernetes-ingress/blob/main/CONTRIBUTING.md) for details.
+Please see our [contributing guide](https://github.com/nginxinc/kubernetes-ingress/blob/main/CONTRIBUTING.md) to get involved with code or documentation.

 # License